 The nearest beach is directly south of Lagoa at Carvoeiro.

-Further east along this coastline stretch of stunning beaches are Vale Centianes, Praia de Benagil and Praia de Marinha.
+Further east along this stretch of stunning beaches are Vale Centianes, Praia de Benagil and Praia de Marinha.

 It is also definitely worth taking a boat trip from Carvoeiro to see the caves at Benagil.